 - My friends accused me of being ‘too political’ in a game of Cards Against Humanity.
 I’m baffled as to how they came to that conclusion…

 “Because we have and they have not!

 And we build the wall to keep us free.

 We build the wall to keep us free.”

 – Why We Build the Wall, Hadestown, Anaïs Mitchell

 - “This song is ten years old… Any resemblance of any contemporary political figures to the King of the Underworld is purely coincidental.” – Anaïs Mitchell in 2016.

-- Admittedly, I prefer this cover by Oliver Thorn than the original – it’s much ‘darker’, and gives it renewed meaning with a certain President about.
+- Admittedly, I prefer this cover by Abigail Thorn than the original – it’s much ‘darker’, and gives it renewed meaning with a certain President about.

 - It appears Biden’s political record on race is being given mainstream attention – credit where it is due, it was only recently I mentioned the media’s silence over such things.

 - Plastic bags – or a lack of – are destroying the Australian economy.
 At least, that is according to The Australian and the numerous copycat drones that hummed the same tune.
 The ABC’s Paul Barry (Media Watch) exposed that as false, and added that none of the ‘news stories’ mentioned just how many plastic bags had been avoided – well over a billion in landfill alone.